Koei: Designing Historical Games (1988)

 Miura: Shibusawa has always loved history, and I understand he’s always been very fascinated with Oda Nobunaga.

 Horiguchi: With great historical figures like Nobunaga, beyond just reading the dry text, you can’t help but wonder “what would I do in this situation if I were Nobunaga…?”
-I think Shibusawa enjoys those kind of historical thought experiments.
+Shibusawa enjoys those historical thought experiments.

-—It’s like you get to completely re-live Nobunaga’s life vicariously. (laughs)
+—It’s like you get to re-live Nobunaga’s life vicariously. (laughs)

 Miura: Yeah.
 I think lots of people enjoy thinking about history that way.
-In our President’s case, he very much wanted to find a way to bring that feeling to life somehow.
+In our President’s case, he wanted to find a way to bring that feeling to life.

-Horiguchi: It was right then that home PCs started to become commonplace, and Shibusawa realized that with these new machines he could realize his ideas, and that’s when he started development.
+Horiguchi: Home PCs were just starting to become commonplace, and Shibusawa realized that with these new machines he could finally realize his ideas, and that’s when he started development.

 —Were there any tabletop board games you were inspired by?